mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 10 Your continued success has earned you much respect from your pack.
 Roll CHA 10+ to become pack leader and gain an automatic promotion.

-11 Your successful career has placed you in a favourable position.
+11 Your successful career has placed you in a favorable position.
 Gain one Benefit roll or DM+4 to your next Advancement roll.

 12 You have done exemplary work for your pack and organization.
 Gain an automatic promotion and CHA +1.